Las Piedras, Uruguay: History

+Health

+Las Piedras has a public hospital, «Dr. Alfonso Espínola», belonging to Administración de los Servicios de Salud del Estado.
+Further, there is a private clinic belonging to CRAMI, established 2010.

 Population

 According to the 2011 census, Las Piedras had a population of 71,258.
 In 2010 the Intendencia de Canelones had estimated a population of 79,412 for the municipality during the elections.